 2) Choose Your Wood Well

 Your projects will only be as good as the wood you choose to make them from.
 That doesn’t mean you have to have the most expensive wood on the planet.
-But you should learn how different woods are suitable for different projects.
+But it would help if you learned how different woods are suitable for different projects.
 Use the right tools for the right wood.
-The more you learn about the different types of wood and its uses, the better you will be at creating wood projects.
+The more you learn about the different types of wood and their uses, the better you will create wood projects.

 3) Get the Best Tools

 Again, this doesn’t mean that you should spend the most money possible on tools.
-But it does mean that you should use the tools for the job, and use quality tools.
+But it does mean that you should use the tools for the job and use quality tools.
 Your work will be stunted if your tools are not up to scratch.
-Therefore it is important to invest in the basics so you can make your projects look so much better.
-Also bear in mind that high quality, versatile tools will be better for you than more expensive tools that aim to guide you as you work.
-You ultimately want to develop your own skills so you become a better woodworker.
+Therefore it is important to invest in the basics to make your projects look so much better.
+Also, bear in mind that high-quality, versatile tools will be better for you than more expensive tools that aim to guide you as you work.
+You ultimately want to develop your own skills, so you become a better woodworker.

 4) Get Some Education

 With such a wealth of information and tutorials out there, both online and in the real world, it would be a shame to neglect this part of your journey to become a better woodworker.
 Always keep learning.
 But remember that learning takes many forms, and there are always many different techniques for the same processes.
 Find what works for you.